fenxu/azure-powershell-docs-prod/azure/ServiceManagement/Azure.RemoteApp/v1.6.1/New-AzureRemoteAppCollection.md

 ```

 ### -ImageName
-Specifies the name of the azure_2 RemoteApp template image.
+Specifies the name of the Azure RemoteApp template image.

 ```yaml
 Type: String